-Prada cleverly appealed to Cai Xukun – one of the most popular male celebrities in China – to appear in their campaign.
-Despite being a Western brand, Prada chose a Chinese celebrity who is well-known and well-loved among female Chinese consumers to endorse their campaign.
+Despite being a Western brand, Prada chose a Chinese celebrity, Cai Xukun, who is well-known and well-loved among female Chinese consumers, to endorse their campaign.

-Using celebrities who share the same nationality and language as Chinese consumers is more likely to get a brand traction and engagement.
-They are likely to be better known among Chinese audiences and have a presence on Chinese social media sites.
+Working with celebrities who share the same nationality and language as Chinese consumers is more likely to develop brand traction and engagement as they are generally better known among Chinese audiences and have a presence on Chinese social media sites.

 The inclusion of Cai meant that the campaign appealed to his fans in addition to Prada’s audience, resulting in more people viewing the campaign and increasing brand awareness.

 Prada promoted its 520 campaign on Weibo, WeChat, Douyin and their official Chinese website.
 Using a variety of platforms and formats (video, images and gifs) helped them reach a wider audience and appeal to Prada lovers on different channels.

 In addition, Prada launched various activities specific to each channel that their audience could participate in.
 For example, users were able to get a personalised poster on Weibo and access a pop-up shop exclusively through Prada’s WeChat Mini-program.

 #Prada520 gains 600 million views